For more years than I can remember, my mother used to tell me the same thing on my birthday:

 Now that I have your attention...

 My counter-culture childhood was shaped in unusual ways, beginning with a 1980 sojourn to the Bhagwan Shree Rajneesh Ashram in Poona, India.
 Like so many other seekers of the time, my mother was transformed by the message of Bhagwan (now commonly known as Osho) after listening to him on a cassette tape.
 She had reached a point of crisis in her own life and all of the stress had manifested into Bells Palsey, paralyzing half of her face.
 After listening to Osho, she felt called to meet him in person.
-Because I was so young, she took me with her.
+Because I was too young to be left behind so such a lengthy time, she took me with her.

 Before we left India, my mother met with Osho and became a sannyassin.
-During this meeting the paralysis left her face and she experienced a sort of "faith healing."
+Shortly after this meeting the paralysis left her face and she experienced a sort of "faith healing."

-Because I was present at the time, my mother presented me to Osho for inspection.
-To this mere child of 19 months, he said "this one needs nothing.
+Because I was present at the time, my mother presented me to Osho.
+To this mere child of 19 months, he said, "This one needs nothing.
 Her name is Susan, which is Sanskrit for 'grace.'
-All she needs is love, so she will be 'Full of Love and Grace.'"
-So on that day I was dubbed Prem Susan by Osho, and given a tiny little mala to wear.
+All she needs is love.
+Then she will be 'Full of Love and Grace.'"
+So on that day I was dubbed Ma Prem Susan by Osho, and given a little mala to wear.

 When we came back from India, my mother began a holistic massage therapy practice at home and also became a student of Oriental Medicine.
-In light of the recent Wild Wild Country documentary on Netflix, I feel it is important to say that our experience with Osho was not negative, cultish, or fanatical -- we never wore all red, we didn't always wear the malas, we never went to Oregon.
-Growing up, Osho was simply another source of philosophical and spiritual wisdom, not unlike Kahlil Gibran, Gurdjeiff, Prem Rawat, Eckhart Tolle, or Rudolf Steiner.
+In light of the recent Wild Wild Country documentary on Netflix, I feel it is important to say that our experience with Osho was not fanatical -- we never wore all red, we didn't always wear the malas, we never went to Oregon.
+Growing up, Osho was simply another source of philosophical and spiritual wisdom, not unlike Kahlil Gibran, Gurdjeiff, Prem Rawat, Eckhart Tolle, or Rudolf Steiner; except Osho was funny and irreverent as all get out.

 I attended first a Sikh school, and then a Waldorf school; thoroughly rounding out my alternative new age upbringing.
 Because my mother was always working in the other room with a client, I spent a lot of time entertaining myself with My Little Ponies, craft and cooking projects, or slipping notes under her door asking permission to go to the park or walk to the library.
 I had a lot of freedom as a child, and became very independent from a young age.